rust-lang/rfcs/text/3503-frontmatter.md

 ```

 We are carrying this concept over to Rust with a twist: using code fences which
-will be familiar to Rust developers who when documenting their code:
+will be familiar to Rust developers when documenting their code:
 ````rust
 #!/usr/bin/env cargo
 ```cargo